JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 The explicit case of the [`EmbeddedManifold`](@ref) can be used to distinguish different embeddings of a manifold, but also their dispatch (onto the manifold or its embedding, depending on the type of embedding) happens here.

-Note that all other parameters of a function should be as unspecific as possible on this layer.
+Note that all other parameters of a function should be as least typed as possible for all parameters besides the manifold.

-With respect to the [dispatch on one argument at a time](https://docs.julialang.org/en/v1/manual/methods/#Dispatch-on-one-argument-at-a-time) paradigm, this layer dispatches the _manifold first_, but here we stay on an abstract type level.
+With respect to the [dispatch on one argument at a time](https://docs.julialang.org/en/v1/manual/methods/#Dispatch-on-one-argument-at-a-time) paradigm, this layer dispatches the _manifold first_.
+We also stay as abstract as possible, for example on the [`AbstractManifold`](@ref) level if possible.

+If a function has optional positional arguments, (like [`retract`](@ref)) their default values might be filled/provided on this layer.
-This layer ends usually in calling the same functions like `retract` but prefixed with a `_` to enter Layer II.
+This layer ends usually in calling the same functions like [`retract`](@ref) but prefixed with a `_` to enter [Layer II](@ref design-layer2).

 !!! note
     Usually only functions from this layer are exported from the interface, since these are the ones one should use for generic implementations.
     If you implement your own manifold, `import` the necessary lower layer functions as needed.

 ### [Layer II: An internal dispatch interface for parameters](@id design-layer2)

-This layer is an interim layer to dispatch on the (optional/default) parameters of a function.
+This layer is an interims layer to dispatch on the (optional/default) parameters of a function.
 For example the last parameter of retraction: [`retract`](@ref) determines the type (variant) to be used.
 The last function in the previous layer calls `_retract`, which is an internal function.
+These parameters are usually the last parameters of a function.

 On this layer, e.g. for `_retract` only these last parameters should be typed, the manifold should stay at the [`AbstractManifold`](@ref) level.
-It dispatches on different functions per existing parameter type (and might pass this one further on, if it has fields).
+The layer dispatches on different functions per existing parameter type (and might pass this one further on, if it has fields).

-Note that this layer is an internal one.
-It is automatically called for functions with parameters to dispatch on.

-It should only be extended when introducing new such parameter types, for example when introducing a new type of a retraction.
+Function definitions on this layer should only be extended when introducing new such parameter types, for example when introducing a new type of a retraction.

 The functions from this layer should never be called directly, are hence also not exported and carry the `_` prefix.
 They should only be called as the final step in the previous layer.

 If the default parameters are not dispatched per type, using `_` might be skipped.
+The same holds for functions that do not have these parameters.
 The following resolution might even be seen as a last step in layer I or the resolution here in layer II.

 ```julia